SatuPadu/fses_backend/README.md

 http://localhost:8080/api/documentation
 ```

-Notes:
+Notes
-- Ensure the .env file is correctly configured for database and other settings before running the application.
+	•	Ensure the .env file is correctly configured for database and other settings before running the application.
-- Modify the exposed ports in the docker run command if 8080 is already in use on your system.
+	•	Modify the exposed ports in the docker run command if 8080 is already in use on your system.

 Feel free to reach out if you encounter any issues while setting up the project. 😊